Hawes Junction rail crash: Railway Inspectorate Report

 Since the earliest days of public railways in the UK, railway accidents were investigated by Her Majesty's Railway Inspectorate, an independent body of experts, mostly from the Royal Engineers.
-In the case of the Hawes Junction collision, the investigating officer was Major John Wallace Pringle.
+In the case of the Hawes Junction collision, the investigating officer was Major John Wallace Pringle, who opened a private court of investigation initially operating from the waiting room at Hawes Junction station.
 He naturally judged that Sutton's admitted mistake was the primary cause of the accident, but made a number of observations on the conduct of others and several recommendations.

 Pringle considered that drivers Scott and Bath were also at fault for failing to carry out the requirements of Rule 55, which was created to remind signalmen in this situation.
 Under this rule, they should have sounded their engine whistles on coming to a stop, and when the signal was not cleared they should have sent one of their firemen to the signal box to remind the signalman personally.
 In 1910, the time after which this should be done was not specified, but was generally accepted to be two or three minutes.
 The engines were actually detained for twenty minutes.
-O.S.
-Nock states that ten minutes was allowed, but does not give a source for this.

 Scott and Bath stated that they had sounded their whistles as they moved off, and this was confirmed by Tempest.
 Sutton had not been alerted by this, probably because the two locomotives were halted at the advanced starting signal 270 yd from the signal box rather than the much closer home signal, driving rain was being blown against the windows of the box, making it hard to hear sounds outside, and other engines were moving around the station and yard at the same time, so that Sutton would not have attached any particular significance to a train whistle from some distance away.